Shantanu2003/SRIP_IITG/README.md

 # SRIP_IITG

 ## Summary
-The README files for each task is in the respective folder of each task.
+The README files for each task is in the respective folder of each task with all the necessary information.

 For Question 3 I have solved the question using 2 approaches and both the approaches have been mentioned in this repository.